 Radisson Blu is also located in Villapizzone, a short distance away from Milan Suites Hotel, making it also ideal for those travelling by car.
 The two best things about the Milanese Radisson hotel are the spectacular glass-topped swimming pool and the yummy hotel restaurant – I’m still dreaming about the red prawn spaghetti!

 Actually, let’s make it the three best things and mention the rooms as well, which are a lot larger and more comfortable than the rooms usually found in four star properties.
-All in all, a great hotel if you prefer to be away from the centre!
+All in all, a great hotel if you prefer to be away from the centre of Milan!

 Pin it for later?